 Or maybe your Tabasco turned slightly brown, and that made you wonder if it’s still okay to eat.

 Either way, even if you’re not a fan of fiery-hot things, it’s good to know a bit about storage, shelf life, and going bad of Tabasco.

 How To Store Tabasco

 You should store Tabasco pretty much the same way you store BBQ sauce.
 That means an unopened bottle should site in a cool place, away from direct light.
-A cupboard or cabinet in the pantry or the kitchen are the best choices.
+A cupboard or cabinet in the pantry or the kitchen is the best choice.

 It is worth noting that crusting often occurs around the very top of the bottle.
 This is a prime area for the buildup of bacteria over time.
-Clean off this area with a dry paper towel if you plan on consuming the Tabasco sauce over a period of several months or years.
+Clean it off every once in a while with a dry paper towel if you plan on consuming the Tabasco sauce over a period of several months or years.

 Last but not least, go ahead and shake up your older bottles of Tabasco sauce.
 This often helps to bring back the potency of flavors and particles that have either gone dormant or sunk toward the bottom of the bottle.
 Plus it takes care of the separation that happens over time.

 How Long Does Tabasco Sauce Last